symfony/symfony-docs/setup.rst

 -----------------------------

 Symfony provides a dedicated application called the **Symfony Installer** to ease the creation of Symfony applications.
-This installer is a PHP 5.4 compatible executable that needs to be installed on your system only once:
+This installer is the preferred way to install Symfony and it needs to be installed on your system only once:

 .. code-block:: terminal